Quansight/.github/CODE_OF_CONDUCT.md

     + Remember, with written communication, opportunities for misunderstanding are much greater.
     + Use sarcasm sparingly.
     + Make judicious use of emojis to aid in clear online communication (tone is difficult to decipher online).
-+ Seek to understand the other viewpoints and resolve differences constructively.
++ Seek to understand other viewpoints and resolve differences constructively.
     + Different people have different perspectives on issues.
     + Our community consists of people from widely varying backgrounds.
     + Disagreements, both social and technical, are useful learning opportunities.